suyinwb/Advent_Of_Code_2023/README.md

 Day 7: Camel Cards

-Day 8: Haunted Wasteland - from this, I learned to use itertools -> cycle and lcm
+Day 8: Haunted Wasteland
+While I understand Part 1 problem, I do not know the tools for to keep on iterating: from this, I learned to use itertools -> cycle
+For Part 2: I need to use math -> lcm. lcm is only available after python 3.9 so must upgrade python.